ARlegro/obsidian-backup/DevStudy/Backend/Spring/Security/Begin/Servlets & Filters - Before starting Security.md

 ### Filter
 >[!tip]  Before request reaching to the sevlet, there are filteres in between

-- filter is inside java web applications
+- Filter is inside java web applications
-- **Intercept every request and response**
+- **Intercept** every request and response #서블릿가기전-관문
 	- identify if the user is authenticated or not
 	- if not, redirect user to login page
 - **main implementaion in securty related logic**